e-sycheung/CA.EV.Naturalgas/README.md

 - *Description of Data Exploration:*

-- *Discription of Analysis Phase:*
+- *Description of Analysis Phase:*

 - *Description of the Communication Protocols:*